motionproto/pf2e-reignmaker/README.md

-# PFRPG 2e: Kingdom Building, Camping & Weather
+# PFRPG 2e: Kingdom Building

-This module ships all OGL licensed rules to run the Kingdom, Camping and Weather rule systems for the most popular adventure for PFRPG 2e.
+This module ships all OGL licensed rules to run the Kingdom Building rule system for the most popular adventure for PFRPG 2e.

 **Documentation is included in a journal inside FoundryVTT!**